-When you decide what to wear on Phillip Island, first check the weather forecast during the time of your stay.
+When you decide what to wear on Phillip Island, first check Phillip Island's weather forecast during the time of your stay.

 There are just a few tips you need to know before you decide which clothes to pack into your suitcase.

-Dining out is also casual but avoid wearing flip flops (“thongs” in Australia!) as they might not be accepted at some hotels where there is a dress code.
+Dining out is also casual but avoid wearing flip flops (“thongs” in Australia!) or singlet tops for men, as they might not be accepted at some hotels where there is a dress code.

 Your clothes packing list for Phillip Island should include a few pairs of slacks/jeans or dresses and the same number of tops.

 Walking shoes or sneakers are necessary for the walking tracks on the island.
-The track around Cape Woolamai is sandy in parts and also can be rough in others.
+The track around Cape Woolamai is sandy in parts but can be rough and rocky in others.

 Otherwise, sandals are fine.

-A waterproof rug to put on seat at penguin parade is a great idea especially if there has been rain and you are sitting in the open seating.
+A waterproof rug to put on the seat at the penguin parade is a great idea, especially if there has been rain and you are sitting in the open seating.
 You don’t want to sit on a wet seat!

-In winter the penguin parade can be very cold (remember it happens at dusk and after dark) so a blanket to put over your knees might come in handy.
+In winter the penguin parade can be very cold (remember the parade happens at dusk and after dark), so a blanket to put over your knees might come in handy.
 Even in summer the evening breeze coming in off Bass Strait can be chilly.

-If your accommodation doesn’t have laundry facilities there is a Laundromat at 4/14 The Esplanade, Cowes.
+If your accommodation doesn’t have laundry facilities, there

-Summer can have some very hot days with temperatures over 30 degrees Celcius, so this determines what to wear on Phillip Island.
+Summer can have some very hot days with temperatures over 30 degrees Celsius, so this determines what to wear on Phillip Island.